 1. Obsess scalable problems versus solutions

 When people ask you about scale, it is often aimed at your solution versus the problem you are solving.
 It is far more important to pick a big problem worth solving on day one than obsessing about how you will solve it scalably in the future.

 2. Go from zero to one

 Every business, whether it’s Amazon, Google, or Facebook, started this way — with one before the millions (or billions).
 While one might seem too simple to strive for, it’s not.
-In order to get one good customer, you need to get ten times as many people actively using your product.
-In order to get ten active users, you need to get ten times as many people interested in your product.
+To get one good customer, you need to get ten times as many people actively using your product.
+To get ten active users, you must get ten times as many people interested in your product.
 So to get one good customer, you need to start with at least one hundred people.
 Not so easy after all . . .